carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

 * `cut` is a trivial parser that always fails silently.
 * `guard(pred)` returns a parser that succeeds if and only if the predicate expression evaluates to true.
-* `rawNextChar` returns the next raw character, and fails at EOF.
+* `nextChar` returns the next character, and fails at EOF.
-* `cookedNextChar` returns the next character after preprocessing, skipping Fortran line continuations and comments; it also fails at EOF

 ### Combinators
 These functions and operators combine existing parsers to generate new parsers.